Applying Standards, Regulatory Authority, and Role Boundaries

 Key Takeaways

-- Consensus standards and manufacturer instructions can become practical requirements through contracts, recognized practice, or equipment use.
+- Consensus standards and manufacturer instructions become enforceable through the General Duty Clause, incorporation by reference, or contract.

-- When requirements conflict or exceed field competence, escalate to the appropriate qualified person, regulator, owner, or management representative.
+- When requirements conflict or exceed field competence, maintain interim controls and escalate to the qualified person, regulator, owner, or management.

 Applying Standards, Regulatory Authority, and Role Boundaries